Upcoming Literacy and Coaching Courses

 You will build a strong understanding of reading as a complex process and learn how to help students become more proficient readers through differentiated instruction in small, guided reading groups.
 You will use running records of oral reading behaviors to study a child’s progress in reading over time and consider the role that a gradient of texts and matching books to readers has on student progress.
 You will analyze assessment data to form flexible groups, select appropriate texts, and plan guided reading lessons for effective literacy instruction of diverse students.

-Word Study: Teaching Phonics, Spelling and Vocabulary (Grades 3-8)
+Word Study: Teaching Phonics, Vocabulary, and Spelling (Grades 3-8)

 You will investigate essential categories of learning and consider ways in which word study fits into a broader language and literacy framework.
 You will analyze teaching and engage in inquiry that will deepen your understanding of how words work and serve as a set of instructional practices for effective teaching of a range of students.